sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 So Amdahl's law has a huge impact.
 Serialization doesn't mean only locking on a mutex.
 Serialization can mean sharing the same memory or sharing the same address bus for the memory, if it is not a NUMA architecture.
 Sharing the same cache line or anything that is shared within the processor starts to bend that curve down and it bends down rapidly, even an atomic bends that curve down.

-This is an often used model for implementing exclusive access to an object by multiple threads:
+The following illustrates an often used model for implementing exclusive access to an object by multiple threads:

 {% include figure.md name='05-traditional_locking-1' caption="Different threads need access to single object" %}

+As soon as the different threads do not only want to read the single object, but need write access as well, it is necessary to give just a single thread exclusive access.
+(Otherwise undefined behavior is the result.)
+All other threads have to wait for their turn to get read or access.

 {% include figure.md name='05-traditional_locking-2' caption="Exclusive access with locking" %}

+When the one threads does not need any more its exclusive access it gives its up.

 {% include figure.md name='05-traditional_locking-3' caption="Exclusive access by different threads" %}

-As long as one thread has exclusive access to the object all other threads have to wait until they get the access right.
+And the next thread can get the exclusive [^access].

 This is a horrible way to think about threading.
 The goal has to be to minimize waiting at all costs.
-David Butenhof, one of the POSIX implementors, coined the phrase that mutex should be better named bottleneck, because of the property of slowing down an application[^butenhof].
+David [^Butenhof], one of the POSIX implementors, coined the phrase that mutex should be better named bottleneck, because of the property of slowing down an application.

 In the following, let's take a look at a traditional piece of code: